millanium/home/_pages/about.md

 I enjoy speaking publicly at the conferences and meetups where I share my knowledge and experience.
 You can check my previous speaking [engagements](/speaking).
 If you think I can contribute to your event, conference or a meetup, feel free to [reach out](/contact).

-You can contact me via below social networks.
+You can contact me via below social networks, or check my [resume](/_pages/biography).